FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 Any business focused applications will typically support SAML, whereas support for OIDC is far easier to implement in your custom applications.
 Newer COTS applications may support OIDC.

 For maximum flexibility, pick an identity provider which supports both standards.
-(FusionAuth does.)

 ## Beyond the browser